Minnesota Carry Permit Page

 - Valid for one year (vs five for a carry permit)

-- A false statement on a permit application may be prosecuted as a crime
+- Prosecutors can charge a false statement on a permit application as a crime

 - No need for a Purchase permit, for holders of a Minnesota Carry Permit